lhorsley02/Specs-Capstone/README.md

 • Users can click each of the category buttons and be taken to a page that displays relevant songs

-• Users can click each of the category buttons and be taken to a page that displays relevant songs

 • User can click on the logo in the top left to take them back to the home page